MartinLovecky/SA-Final/README.md

 # StarAdventure

 Before running application you need to create folder called cache and file .env in root directory

-Localhost test website using laravel Blade template engine
+Website using laravel Blade template engine

 ####Features
 - Login and Register system with validation, csfr protection.